naTariks/basemodel-csv/README.md

     age: int
 ```

-And in your program we have a list of users:
+And in your program we have a list (also supports Generator and Tuples.
+Just any Iterable that supports storing Objects) of users:

 ```python
 users = [